n-pich/apcsfallproject-2018/README.md

 ```

 ```
-// a way to toggle basic animation demonstration.
+// a way to toggle infinite looping
 $animating
 ```